 True/False is a film festival in Columbia, Missouri, USA focused on cinema constructed from reality.
 When we watch films, we approach them as art.
-We open ourselves up to their sensorial and intellectual attributes, perking up when those elements truly challenge and/or stimulate us, while also grappling with the ethical framework they present.
-We can’t truly know the relationship between the film and the sliver of the world it engages with, but we try our best to suss it out and are especially suspicious of films that present humans in flat, simplistic ways, e.g. as experts, as archetypes, as evidence.
+We open ourselves up to their sensorial and intellectual attributes, perking up when those elements truly surprise, challenge, and/or stimulate us, while also grappling with the ethical framework they present.
+We are skeptical of films that present humans in flat, simplistic ways, e.g. as experts, archetypes, or evidence, and films that reinforce traditional power structures, hateful, or hurtful stereotypes.
 We value imagination, risk-taking, and sensitivity.
-The art form we engage with is extremely young; there is still so much room for it to grow.
-We’re eager to encounter work that shows us how cameras and microphones can be used in reality: new ways to instigate, to heal, to see and hear.
-A note on “hybridity,” “in-betweenness,” “chimeras,” etc: The film market has rather unimaginatively lumped films into two categories – documentary and fiction – but we believe that every film falls somewhere in between.
-If your film is traveling in the market as ‘fiction,’ but you believe it makes sense for True/False based on the perspective described above, please consider sharing it with us.
+The art form we engage with is extremely young and we’re eager to encounter work that shows us new ways to instigate, to heal, to see and hear.
+A note on “creative nonfiction,” “docu-fiction,” and “hybrids”: Films are often slotted into two categories – documentary and fiction – but we believe that every film falls somewhere in between.

 ENTRY FEES AND DEADLINES

-Submissions for the 2021 Fest open Tuesday September 1, 2020 with a final deadline of Tuesday November 17, 2020.
+Submissions for the 2022 Fest open Tuesday August 17, 2021 with a final deadline of December 7, 2021.
 Rates and deadlines:

 Features are defined as 40 minutes and above, shorts as less than 40 minutes.

-Regular deadline: October 13 – features $50, shorts $30
+Regular deadline: November 1 – features $50, shorts $30

-Late deadline: November 17 – features $95, shorts $60
+Late deadline: December 7 – features $95, shorts $60

 Filmmaker Attendance: Be advised that we require filmmaker attendance for feature-length selections, for which we provide airfare and hospitality and an appearance stipend from our Pay the Artists!
 Fund.

--A personalized notification letter that acknowledges not just your name but what you’ve created
+-A personalized notification letter that acknowledges not just your name but what you’ve created.